-Here are some helpful items to send with your child while they are at college.
+Here are some helpful items to send with your student when he or she leaves for college.

 These can give a medical provider in case your child needs to be treated for any reason.

-This may be your first time away from home, so here are simple tips to help you stay healthy during the school year.
+This may be your student's first time away from home, so here are simple tips to help him or her stay healthy during the school year.